Axnjr/SEM7/BigDataAnalysis.md

     Workflow scheduler to manage Hadoop jobs.
     - Zookeeper:
     Coordination service for distributed applications
+### Why Hadoop Matters

+1. Scalability: Hadoop scales easily from a few servers to thousands, allowing organizations to handle growing data volumes.
+2. Cost-Effectiveness: It runs on commodity hardware, which keeps costs low, making it accessible for organizations of all sizes.
+3. Fault Tolerance: Data is replicated across multiple nodes, ensuring data recovery even if some nodes fail.
+4. Flexibility: Hadoop can handle different data types (structured, semi-structured, unstructured) from various sources, including social media, emails, and logs.
+5. Community and Ecosystem: Hadoop is widely supported, with many additional tools (like Hive, Pig, HBase) built to enhance its functionality.

 # 6. Limitations of Hadoop
 > Despite its advantages, Hadoop has several limitations: